ajdinl/ajdinl/README.md

 ### Hi there 👋

+My name is Ajdin, and I'm Junior React Developer.
+My portfolio website is https://ajdinlojic.netlify.app/ , there you can find more about me.
+🔭 I'm looking for a job as React developer.

+Thank you for visiting my GitHub profile.

 <!--
 **ajdinl/ajdinl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.